What is the Princeton offense in basketball

 This is a basic example of primary actions within the Point under set, also initiated from a 2-2-1 formation.

-Part 2: Handoff and screening action
+Part 2: Pin down and slip

 Point Over

-Part 1: Slot to high post pass
+Part 1: Slot to slot pass, cut through, and high post entry pass

 What are additional resources to potentially learn more about the Princeton offense